giannisgkountras/web-dsl/README.md

 end
 ```

+When overloading an entity, any property that is not specified will be inherited from the original entity.
+This includes the `source`, `strict`, `interval` and `attributes` properties.

 ## Components

 Components are used to define the visual representation of the data.
 They are defined using the following syntax: